Jerry Garcia: Legacy

-Georgia-based composer Lee Johnson released an orchestral tribute to the music of the Grateful Dead, recorded with the Russian National Orchestra, entitled "Dead Symphony: Lee Johnson Symphony No. 6."
+Georgia-based composer Lee Johnson released an orchestral tribute to the music of the Grateful Dead, recorded with the Russian National Orchestra, entitled "Dead Symphony: Lee Johnson Symphony No. 6".
 Johnson was interviewed on NPR on the July 26, 2008 broadcast of Weekend Edition, and gave much credit to the genius and craft of Garcia's songwriting.
 A live performance with the Baltimore Symphony Orchestra, conducted by Johnson himself, was held Friday, August 1.

 In 2010, the Santa Barbara Bowl in California opened Jerry Garcia Glen along the walk up to the venue.
 There is a statue of Garcia's right hand along the way.

-Seattle rock band Soundgarden wrote and recorded the instrumental song "Jerry Garcia's Finger", dedicated to the singer, which was released as a b-side with their single "Pretty Noose".

 Numerous music festivals across the United States and Uxbridge, Middlesex, UK hold annual events in memory of Jerry Garcia.

 On May 14, 2015, an all-star lineup held a tribute concert for Garcia at Merriweather Post Pavilion in Columbia, Maryland.
 The event was called "Dear Jerry".

 In 2015, Hunter and Garcia were inducted into the Songwriters Hall of Fame.
 Hunter accepted the award along with Garcia's daughter, Trixie Garcia, who accepted on behalf of her father.